noureh10/noureh10/README.md

 My name is Nour and welcome to my Github profile.

 I'm a student at 19 Campus from the 42 Network.
-Here lies all my personal repositories as well as my 42 project.
+Here lies all my personal repositories as well as my 42 school projects.

 ## Useful link